HarrisonOates/meetcode/items/report.md

 ## Application Description

-*[What is your application, what does it do?
-Include photos or diagrams if necessary]*

 MeetCode: Program Together

 MeetCode is a disruptive new breed of app asking the question: what if a social media application was also about learning programming?

 MeetCode allow users to learn programming in bite-sized chunks, via daily questions, and do so together, via direct messaging each other or commenting on questions.

-MeetCode supports Korean, Japanese, and Chinese learners through our app localisation which allows you to truly program together like never before.
+Alongside English, MeetCode supports Portuguese, Korean, Japanese, and Chinese learners through our app localisation which allows you to truly program together like never before.

 **Application Use Cases and or Examples**

-*[Provide use cases and examples of people using your application.
-Who are the target users of your application?
-How do the users use your application?]*

-*Here is an educational application example*

-*Target Users: Those who have started learning programming in java*
+Target Users: Those who have started learning programming in Java

-* *Users can get better understanding of various topics by attempting the daily question.*
+* Users can get a better understanding of various programming such as Algorithms and Control Flow topics by attempting the daily Java questions.
-* *Users from non-English speaking background can still learn as the app supports localisation with multiple languages.*
+* Users from non-English speaking backgrounds can still learn as the app supports localisation in Portuguese, Korean, Japanese, and Chinese.
-* ...
+* The questions support syntax highlighting which makes it easier for beginners to become familiar with Java syntax.
+The colours also allow for users to understand and parse the code faster.
+* Search allows for users to quickly find questions as well as basically anything in the application including direct messages with users.

-*Targets Users: Those who wish to discuss about programming*
+Targets Users: Those who wish to discuss with other people about programming

-* *Users can mutually interact with each other by direct messaging and comments which in return will benefit them from the progressing collective intelligence.*
+* Users can mutually interact with each other by private direct messaging which in return will benefit them from the progressing collective intelligence.
-* *Users can maintain constructive relationships with others by blocking anyone, who is causing any harm through the interaction.*
+* Users can maintain constructive relationships with others by blocking anyone (this can be done by clicking on their profile in the fragment that lists all direct messages), who is causing any harm through the interaction.
-* ...

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
+* Users from non-English speaking backgrounds can also message in any language.
+* Users can also send syntax highlighted code snippets in direct messages by enclosing a segment of code in triple backticks ("```")

 ## Application UML
 The below UML diagram was created before any programming was done and was used as a basis for the Firebase and messaging design.
 At this point, the design of the search and syntax highlighting was not done, so they are not included.
 The UI is similarly not included.